- About Us

 Earn Your Degree

-At the Cambridge Institute’s Delray Beach campus, you can earn your Associate of Science Degree in Radiologic Technology in just two years.
+At the Cambridge Institute’s Delray Beach campus and Atlanta campus, you can earn your Associate of Science Degree in Radiologic Technology in just two years.

 This certified Radiologic Technology training curriculum provides education and experience in radiographic physics, radiation biology, anatomy & physiology, and radiographic procedures.

 As a professional Radiologic Technologist, you will be a highly specialized member of the healthcare team who assists in producing x-ray pictures, called radiographs, to help diagnose and treat patients.